ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 ## Changelog

+### 1.0.4 16.8.2022

+- Fixed a bug that prevented the button from working if it was first in the row.

 ### 1.0.3 15.8.2022

 - Fixed a bug that the place of the group was incorrect on non-native resolutions.